Local Pros Define Strategic Path to Store Shelves

 When you stroll through a local grocery store, you likely see the influence of Schraad & Associates up and down the aisles.
 From pricing to placement and positioning, Schraad figures out the best way to make a product appeal to you.
 It’s a fast-paced and complicated job that guides grocery brands from the manufacturers all the way through wholesale and retail operations to store shelves.

-About a dozen management, business development, and administrative employees are on the job in Martin City tackling everything from essential office tasks to advanced marketing research and planning.
+Twelve management, business development, and administrative employees are on the job in Martin City tackling everything from essential office tasks to advanced marketing research and planning.
 Their productivity is always urgent and critical to the work of about a hundred other Schraad employees spread out across the region.
 Caloroso says in a business like this, there’s no downtime.

 “A lot of people depend on us and circumstances are always changing.
 We really pull together to make things happen and it shows in our performance.”

 Grocery giants Associated Wholesale Grocers (think Price Chopper and Hen House) and Hy-Vee dominate America’s heartland, and both are Schraad customers.
 Caloroso has a lot to do with that.
 He was instrumental in earning and growing the business of both customers when the Schraad family first expanded operations outside of Oklahoma.
 He already had a long resume in the grocery industry and was the perfect candidate to forge partnerships that now drive Schraad’s growth in the Midwest.

 “I was part of a team that helped Schraad move into Kansas City in 2001 and then we settled in Martin City in 2011.
 It was the first office outside of headquarters in Oklahoma and proved to be a good move,” says Caloroso.
 “We’re in close to two dozen markets now after starting with just a few and I’m really proud of our team.”